 THE ART AND SCIENCE OF KEYWORDS AND AMAZON PRODUCT LISTINGS

 Finding, utilizing, and optimizing profitable keywords to use within your Amazon product listings is a combination of art and science.
 The art is in translating emotion—feeling out the marketplace and the competition and your audience and sensing the tone of the niche—and in turn, presenting compelling copy and images that appeal to shoppers’ preferences, sensitivities and values.
 The science is in tapping into the data behind those searches and the Amazon algorithm as well as accruing information about a shopper’s behaviors.
+It also requires using the right tools, like Amazon's shopper insights tool, for useful info on what shoppers are thinking.
 In this post, I’ll talk about how to marry your gut instincts and experiences with the brainy data-driven statistical side in order to win over both human and machine.

 THE DIFFERENCE BETWEEN SEARCH TERMS AND KEYWORDS